pascalr/admin/docs/grant_application.md

 or we can go forward.
 I don't believe we are ever going to go backwards, so I believe in automation to solve the environment issue.

 # Deprecated

+I want the website to be a product of his own.
+This is a highly competitive space.
+There are already thousands of recipe websites online.
+The website I want to be partially open.
+The data that users enter will be freely available for them.
+They will always be able to download their recipes.
+I don't want to release the website's source code though because I don't see any use.
+Users will be able to download their own recipes and any public recipes.

+Another aspect of openness is accessibility.

 I followed a cursus to learn how to make a company.
 I started doing a business plan, but my idea has eveloved over time.
 I will have to